rice-systems/quicksilver/README.md

 ## Components

 - Quicksilver.diff: The patch of quicksilver starting from FreeBSD release 11.2
-- Config: System tuning scripts for Quicksilver variants (Sync-1, Sync-64, Async-64, Async-256)
+- System-configs: Configurations of systems evaluated in our ATC paper
 - Benchmark: benchmarks used in our ATC paper
-- Frag: Micro fragmentation benchmark to replicate our memory fragmentation (Frag-50 and Frag-100)
+- Frag: fragmentation program to replicate our memory fragmentation situation (Frag-50 and Frag-100)

 ## Quicksilver Kernel Build